Posts tagged ‘buying a new forklift’

 Let’s look at eight reasons you might need a custom, very narrow aisle turret truck and the features available to help get the job done quickly and efficiently.

-1. Do you need a long load handling solution?
+1. Do you need a long-load handling solution?

-Easily move and store various cargo carriers with Steinbock’s extended side-shift carriage.
+Quickly move and store various cargo carriers with Steinbock’s extended side-shift carriage.
 Great for companies like agricultural-equipment manufacturers.

 Or use the split rear console, front gate interlocks, and a large pick platform to move huge items.
 This option is perfect for companies like furniture stores.